divarvel/dist-auth-talk/slides.md

 # Distributed auth in a distributed system

 ::: notes
-| avoid spofs by making nodes autonomous
+| if you want truly autonomous nodes and an auth service spof is
+| not possible.
 :::

 ---